kristiankolthoff/PMMC-Evaluator/README.md

 	    .replaceSynonymsWithProbability(0.3, "rate", "evaluate");
 ```

-In order to test process model matching systems specifically on their abaility to identify one-to-many correspondences based on model specifications created in different kinds of levels of granularity, the Synthesizer ships with many methods to create test instances for the described characteristic.
-For example, we can replace a single activity by a set of parallel executed activities (describing the single activity more fine-grained).
+In order to test process model matching systems specifically on their ability to identify one-to-many correspondences based on model specifications created in different kinds of levels of granularity, the Synthesizer ships with many methods to create test instances for the described characteristic.
+For example, we can replace a single activity by a set of activities executed in parallel (describing the single activity more fine-grained).
 We can do the same but instead of replacing it by parallel activties, we replace it by a set of sequentially executed activities.
 The corresponding original process model may look similar to the following figure.

 ![alt tag](https://raw.githubusercontent.com/kristiankolthoff/PMMC-Evaluator/master/src/main/resources/images/original.PNG)